 - A work scope is developed to determine the home’s needs.
 Weatherization helps reduce energy consumption and make homes more energy efficient.
 When you home has been weatherized, you will be much more comfortable knowing your home is safe and energy efficient.
 Once weatherization work is completed, a post weatherization inspection is conducted to insure effectiveness, efficiency and quality control

 - All services are provided free of charge to income eligible clients.
 However, owners of rental units may be required to contribute an owner investment toward the cost of the services rendered

-In 2019, we weatherized 62 units of housing for low-income families, keeping them safe and warm during our long winter months and reducing their utility bills on average by 25 percent
+In 2020, we weatherized http://humanesmarts.org/product-tag/holiday 51 Fléron units of housing for low-income families, keeping them safe and warm during our long winter months and reducing their utility bills.

 A household whose income is less than 60% of the State median income guideline is eligible for weatherization services.
 A household that has at least one member who receives public assistance, food stamps, or Supplemental Security Income (SSI), is considered categorically eligible for service.
 Participation in this program does not affect any benefits, income or ownership rights.
 Click here for income guidelines.